-We welcome studies in any field, with or without comparative approach, that address both the practical effects and the theoretical import.
+We welcome studies in any field, related to glocalization and globalization, which address either practical effects or theoretical import.

-All papers should be sent to professor Davide Cadeddu: firstname.lastname@example.org
+All papers should be sent to: submission @ glocalismjournal.org

 Articles can be in any language and of a length chosen by the author, while the abstract and keywords must be in English.

 The journal does not have article submission charges (ASCs) or article processing charges (APCs).

 The articles can be related either to the current CFP’s topic or to other topics about glocalization and globalization (for the journal’s section ‘Other essays’).